 Besides Italian food, Bellini does serve Thai food as well as vegetarian options too.

 As for the hotel facilities, the pool was our go-to place to just relax.
 From the pool, you could see the beach and the stunning sunset views.
 The beach was sometimes on a high tide and sometimes low tide, so if it was on a low you can talk a nice stroll along the beach.
 However, do be careful when walking as one of the guests got bit by something while he was walking along the beach.
 Luckily, there were medics from the restaurant that came quickly to aid him.

-They also had a in-house spa which we went for.
-The prices for the spa was pretty steep, THB 1000 and above, compared to the cheap massages you can get in town for like THB 200 but for the cleanliness and the experience, it was really worth it.
+They also have a in-house spa which we went for.
+Being a hotel, the prices for the spa is pretty steep , THB 1000 and above, compared to the cheap massages you can get in town for like THB 200 but for the cleanliness and the experience, it was really worth it.
 Breeze Spa also has Happy Hours where from 10.00am to 12.00pm, they have 40% off the 90-minute massage.

 We had a perfect 3d2n stay here at Amari Vouge, and no doubt you be back again, to enjoy its stunning views.